dalecassidy/RoboND-Perception-Project/writeup_template.md

 predict 20 instances of each of the 8 objects.
 The first one is not normalized and shows how many times of 20 the trained classifier accurately predicts the correct label.
 The second image is the same thing but normalized and shows the percentage of images accurately classified.
-The eraser is most accurately predicted at 90% and the snacks are least accurately predicted at 60%.
-Overall, the classification on average is 73.75% accurate.
+The eraser is most accurately predicted at 80% and the glue is least accurately predicted at 50%.

 ![alt text][image7]